 Nothing much to do on board, and after work we tried to keep occupied.
 I was the ship's projectionist, having learned to operate the projector at Victoria High School.
 We even fished for salmon.
 Sometimes when our lines were deep enough we got some pretty strange looking fish.
 Singing would sometimes be heard from my cabin.
 After six weeks at sea, the excitement of getting home is just too much, and we break into song.
 Perhaps even something like this:

-The grid area was off-limits to all ships by international treaties, but a Soviet ship came straight toward us, then turned and showed off its hammer and sickle.
+The grid area of Station Papa was off-limits to all ships by international treaties, but a Soviet ship came straight toward us, then turned and showed off its hammer and sickle.
 Soviets had their own rules I guess - not very cooperative folks.
-Not long after these trips, I became a landlubber and got my degree in zoology which forms my "body of general knowledge" as I do not work in the field.
-My career was in civil engineering, in the construction end, working for the Ministry of Transportation all over BC.
+Not long after these trips, I became a landlubber, went to my native Finland and got my degree in zoology which forms my "body of general knowledge" as I do not work in the field.
+My career was in civil engineering, in the construction end, working for the Ministry of Transportation all over BC as a Construction Engineer, which I learned on the job and some BCIT courses.
+I already had mechanical engineering from SAIT and everything helps.
+Many of my Coast Guard coworkers got training to do other jobs with the Federal Government, including one French Canadian lad who became a captain of a Coast Guard Cutter.
 I remain a friend of all life on earth and spread the word about conservation in our disappearing natural world.
 In 1971 I entered the University of Victoria, Canada and in 1975 I graduated with a general degree in biology and industrial psychology.
 My experiences living on the Pacific Coast and working with the Canadian Coast Guard inspired me to study the natural sciences.

 Pacific Oceanographic Studies:

 Here we were, 3 days sail from shore, beyond help in any emergency, 4200 meters above the ocean floor.
 That is hard to imagine.
 The volume of water is huge.